starvagrant/toh/toh.markdown/amousenamedmargot.md

 "True, but I'd like to throw them out just the same."

 Creed hadn't much to do but change clothes. then it was off to the first drive thru available, for grease, carbs, and caffeine.
-He figured there would be a dumpseter.
-Margot tossed her clothes and an unepected smile came over her face.
+He figured there would be a dumpster.
+Margot tossed her clothes and an unexpected smile came over her face.

 "Now we can really get started for the day."

 "I feel lighter.
 So tell me your story."

-Dr Creed. juggled asking her questions of her knowledge of anicient greece whislt ordering a mess that could keep them going for the next eight hours.
+Dr Creed. juggled asking her questions of her knowledge of ancient Greece whilst ordering a mess that could keep them going for the next eight hours.

 "Tell me about Greece," Margot protested.